What is a Pull Request, and Why is it Important?

 Merge Conflicts

 During peer review, merge conflicts are a common challenge among developers.
 It may happen that the two developers have made changes to the same line of code.
-This further results in conflict as the version controller isn't sure which one to keep and which one to discard.
+This further results in conflict as the version controller isn’t sure which one to keep and which one to discard.
+Keeping your local repo updated with the latest changes from the remote repository can help prevent such conflicts.

 Solution